 Unfortunately, the most likely cause of the Dell ePSA error code 2000-0142 is a hard disk failure.
 If you hear your hard drive making strange noises (clicking, beeping, grinding) or failing to spin up, you’ll know for sure that your hard drive is dead.
 However, your hard disk drive may also die on your without making any obvious or strange noises.

 It’s a big hassle getting a new hard drive on your computer, reinstalling your operating system, and getting everything set back up the way you like it, but it isn’t hard.
 What is hard is dealing with any irreplaceable files, like family photos or business documents, you need to have retrieved from your broken hard drive.

-In this Dell error code 0142 data recovery case, the client found that they could not start up their Dell PC.
+Here’s a data recovery case study from our lab involving the Dell error code 0142.
+In this case, our client found that they could not start up their Dell PC due to boot failure.
 Using Dell’s PSA hardware diagnostic tools, they encountered the Dell PSA error code 2000-0142.
 This particular PSA error code told the client that the 1 TB Samsung hard drive inside their PC had failed.
 The client took their hard drive to a local computer repair shop to see if anyone could salvage their data.
 The repair technicians then directed the client to us for our data recovery services.

 Dell Error Code 0142 Data Recovery Case Study: Samsung ST1000DL004 with Failed Read/Write Heads

 Operating System: Windows

 Situation: Dell hard drive error code 2000:0142 error code in PSA diagnostic tool – Hard disk failed, self-test unsuccessful

 Type of Data Recovered: Business documents, Quickbooks file

 Gillware Data Recovery Case Rating: 9